-Top 18 Most Popular Sichuan Food/Dishes
+Top 18 Most Popular Spicy Food/Dishes in China

 Sichuan dishes are popular all over China.
 The distinctive feature of Sichuan cuisine is the use of hot pepper and a variety of sauces.
 Sichuan dishes usually have bold, strong, and spicy flavors.
 If you are fond of spicy food, you may particularly love Sichuan dishes.
 Below you will find a list of the most popular Sichuan dishes.

 1. Aunts Climbing the Tree

 The name is interesting, Isn’t it?
 It is so-called because the dishes have minced meat clinging to the noodles, evoking an image of ants walking on twigs.
 The dish contains noodles, minced meat (pork), and other ingredients like carrot strips, ginger, onion, and bean sauce.
 It is tasty and is particularly loved by children.